 Information on the etymology of Samhain is taken from:

 - Malcolm Maclennan, A Pronouncing and Etymological Dictionary of the Gaelic Language, Aberdeen University Press, reprinted 1984

 The quote from The Wasting Sickness of Cu Chulaind, is taken from:

 - Jeffrey Gantz (trans), Early Irish Myths and Sagas, Penguin Classics, 1981 (This collection includes several other references to Samhain.)

 The modern origins of Wicca are thoroughly explained in:

 Credit where credit is due: This article is copyrighted, © A.Æ.
-Hunt-Anschütz 2002, and appears at the pagan-friendly website Wyrdwords, which is unlikely to be visited by many Christians.
-But the writer’s research checks out, and his article deserves to be read by people who would likely be put off by the “spooky” look and feel of his website.
-So I have taken the liberty of reproducing it here.
-Interested readers may follow up by browsing wyrdwords.vispa.com.
-That site offers no obvious contact information for the writer; if you are A.Æ.
+Hunt-Anschütz 2002, and appeared at the now-defunct website Wyrdwords.
+I have taken the liberty of reproducing it here.
+I can find no obvious contact information for the writer; if you are A.Æ.
 Hunt-Anschütz and you’d like me to take down this copy of your article, then please let me know and I will be happy to do so.